xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 Postman now offers a Mac App.
 Unlike the Chrome app, the Mac app is packaged with add-ons that make request capturing and cookie handling seamless.

 To install go to <https://www.getpostman.com/apps>, and click 'Get Mac App'.The download should take a few minutes, depending on your internet connection.
 Once you've downloaded the app, you can install and launch Postman like any other Mac app.

+## Run MarkUp application

+ After finishing installation, you could git pull MarkUp project form my github account.
+Before you run MarkUp , there have two thing to modify.
+Firstly, you open bash in your computer, then input ifconfig to find inet address.
+Secondly, you should find local.js via path MarkUP_WebSerivce/webservice/config, replace host by new inet address.
+Thirdly, open your android studio, then find Strings.xml via path ./app/res/values, you also need to replace <string name="ip_address">http://old_inet_address:1337</string> by new inet address.

 ## Architecture of MarkUp
 After gathering information or requirements of MarkUp and understand MarkUp, I figured out Functionality of MarkUp and main service of MarkUp.
-Architechure of MarkUp is below:
+Architecture of MarkUp is showed in figure 1:

 ![](./architec.png)

-<center> figure 2<center>
+<center> figure 1<center>

-Raw data from Speech in above graph is that unstructured text that is converted from video or audio using machine translator.
+Raw data from Speech in above graph is unstructured text that is converted from video or audio using machine translator.
 Web Service is serve-side, which aims at storing data and handling logic relationships between models.
-MarkUp web service mains includes four service:
+MarkUp web service mains includes four services:

 * Authentication
 * Restful service